aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/resources.md

 ![Cart screenshot](./assets/cart-items-present.png)

-And to check if items are in the cart as well, run
+And to check if items are in the DynamoDB table as well, run

 ```bash
 aws dynamodb scan --table-name items